Health Psychology Ph.D. Program

 The Doctoral Program in Health Psychology at UNC Charlotte offers training in one of the following concentration areas:

-A particular emphasis of the program is on the development, implementation, and evaluation of prevention and treatment interventions that involve multiple disciplines.
+An emphasis of our program is on the development, implementation, and evaluation of prevention and treatment interventions that involve multiple disciplines.
 The program has links with other colleges, departments and programs in the university that allows students to select health courses across disciplines.
-Please see our Student Handbook for more information.
-The Health Psychology Ph.D.
-Program at UNC Charlotte offers students an opportunity to obtain their Ph.
-D in Health Psychology with a concentration in one of the following areas: Behavioral Science, Clinical, and Community.
+Please see our 2025–2026 Student Handbook for detailed information about our program curriculum and procedures for more information.

 The Health Psychology PhD Program does not offer training at the MA level.
 Please visit the Department of Psychology for more information about their MA Program in Psychology.